dansmyers/AI/Challenge_Projects/2-DIY_Backprop.md

 - Each output node has **its own set of weights** connecting it to the hidden layer.
 The output-layer weights are now a 3 row by *H* + 1 column matrix, rather than a single vector.

+### Working with multiple outputs

-- When presented with a point in class 1 (the `Iris-setosa` class), the first output node should be 1 and the other two should be 0.
+When presented with a point in class 1 (the `Iris-setosa` class), the first output node should be 1 and the other two should be 0.
 The other two classes are similar: the second node should be 1 for points in the `Iris-versicolor` class and the third should be 1 for points in the `Iris-virginica` class.

 Suppose, for example, that the first training example is the first point in the dataset: